The 59 Best Kitchen Cabinet Organization Ideas of All Time

 16. Eke out extra storage space by installing toe-kick drawers.

 This storage hack is a bit more involved to implement, but if your kitchen cabinets are just too full, adding hidden drawers to your toe kick areas maximizes cabinet space and is the perfect solution for storing flat or rarely used items.
-Family Handyman offers an excellent how-to.
+Family Handyman offers an excellent how-to on building under-cabinet drawers.

 17. Create a “pantry” within a drawer.